No items found.

 Polly Ho-Yen

-More than thirty years on and I still feel the same way about ‘back to school’.
+More than 30 years on and I still feel the same way about ‘back to school.’
 Though summer’s been a blast, come September, I’m not feeling so fresh.
 I’m feeling a bit tired and ready for a nap.

 So it’s more important than ever that I kick back to some tried and tested self-writing-care strategies, so I can keep myself going and kid myself that I am indeed ‘fresh’ to write.

 1. The all-important to-do list.
 Write down what writing project or projects I want to achieve and stick it on the wall.
-I’ll keep referring to if other offers come my way, or if I’m feeling lacklustre, to maintain my focus.
+I’ll keep referring to it if other offers come my way, or if I’m feeling lackluster, to maintain my focus.

 2. Have a scheduling meeting with myself.
 I will plan writing time and log it in my diary for the week ahead, at a time I know will work.